corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 - `filter` is only available for `MultiFilteredCollectionFlow` and allows to filter metering data by CorDapp, see also [the data filtering paragraph]("#data-filtering-shell")

-Note that only two between `start`, `end` and `period` needs to be specified, if only `period` is provided, it will be implicitely interpreted as an invocation with `period` and `end` with `end` set to the current timestamp.
+Note that only two between `start`, `end` and `period` needs to be specified, if only `period` is provided, it will be implicitly interpreted as an invocation with `period` and `end` with `end` set to the current timestamp.

 {{< warning >}}
-Due to limitations of the node shell (that could be addressed in the near future), the parameter `start`, `end`, `period`, `dateFormat` needs to be wrapped within an object when created in the shell, e.g. `start : {value: "2020-06-01 05:45"}` instead of simply `start : "2020-06-01 05:45"`
+Due to limitations of the node shell (that could be addressed in the near future), the parameter `start`, `end`, `period`, `dateFormat` needs to be wrapped within an object when created in the shell - for example, `start : {value: "2020-06-01 05:45"}` instead of simply `start : "2020-06-01 05:45"`
 {{< /warning >}}

 #### Output format
-For both of these methods, the result printed on the shell is a formatted JSON object whose keys are the `X.500` names of the destination nodes and the value is the JSON representation of object returned from the collection (an instance  of `AggregatedNodeMeteringData` for `MultiAggregatedCollectionFlow`, `FilteredNodeMeteringData` for `MultiFilteredCollectionFlow`).
+For both of these methods, the result printed on the shell is a formatted JSON object whose keys are the X500 names of the destination nodes and the value is the JSON representation of object returned from the collection (an instance  of `AggregatedNodeMeteringData` for `MultiAggregatedCollectionFlow`, `FilteredNodeMeteringData` for `MultiFilteredCollectionFlow`).
 If any of the destination node throws an exception, you would see it in the response object.